Ninja Combi Multicooker review – after a year in my kitchen, this non-toxic air fryer has pretty much replaced my oven

 Test 6: baking

 I've already mentioned that my fruit buns were a baking success, but I wanted to test a whole cake.
-I'm a keen baker, so I was eager to see whether cooking in a smaller oven would work with a range of different treats.
+I'm a keen baker, so I was eager to see whether the Ninja Combi could actually replace an oven for a variety of baking tasks.

 First, I made a banana cake in a classic sandwich tin.
 I could have fitted two tins in, one on top of the other, but that would have required me to put one under the tray and I knew they wouldn't bake evenly.